Eric-Lennartson/pd-osci/README.md

 --------------------------------------------------------------------------

    This work is free.
-You can redistribute it and/or modify it under the terms of the GNU Affero General Public License v3.0.
+You can redistribute it and/or modify it under the terms of the GNU General Public License v3.0.
 See LICENSE for more details

 --------------------------------------------------------------------------